 Buttery and fluffy vegan brioche with a tender crumb which just melts in your mouth.
 I included a ‘classic’ version using vegan butter and ‘healthier’ version with spelt flour, olive oil and no refined sugar!

-There aren’t too many differences between preparing bread with or without animal ingredients.
-In brioche, eggs add fat to the loaf which makes a super tender crumb.
+In traditional brioche, eggs add fat to the loaf which makes a super tender crumb.
 In order to create a beautiful crumb, I used apple cider vinegar which is an acid and tenderises the gluten in the flour.
-Magic, hey?!
-You can definitely not taste the apple cider vinegar in the final product!
+Don’t worry – you can’t taste the apple cider vinegar in the final brioche!

 There are a few ways you can customise this loaf: